-SD is the standard deviation of the grand mean (Table 1); and consideration, discussion, and decision (see color shaded legend presented in Appendix A for a description).
+SD is the standard deviation of the grand mean presented in Table 1; and were highlighted in Appendix A for consideration, discussion, and decision (see color shaded legend presented in Appendix A for a description).

 Error is the acceptable deviation from the pilot data mean attributable to the alternative bait.